og-yona/irc-discord-bridge-python-bot/readme.md

 ## Installation - Discord Bot Creation - Running

 1. Clone/Download this repository and configure 'settings.json' with your IRC & Discord settings
     - *'settings.json' has comments and descriptions of settings marked with "_c#"*
     - Important settings for IRC: server/port/bot_nickname/bot_owner
     - Important settings for Discord: token/server/bot_owner
     - Channel Sets ('channel_sets') - use the numerical Discord channel ID as the key, and for values set the related Discord webhook and the matching IRC-channel

 2. Add a new application and bot user to your Discord account (on the [Discord Developer Portal](https://discord.com/developers/applications)) -  then invite your bot to a server you manage with invite link *(!Note!
 The &permissions=3072 is important to allow your bot to see the channels and send messages.)* :

 https://discordapp.com/oauth2/authorize?client_id=CLIENT_ID&scope=bot&permissions=3072
-- (Replace 'CLIENT_ID' with your application's client_id - The above invitation link will invite open up a Discord page, allowing you to invite the bot to servers you manage, and with the invite gives bot permission to view channel messages and post messages on the server you are inviting the bot to.)
+- (Replace *'CLIENT_ID'* with your application's client_id - The above invitation link will open up a Discord page, allowing you to invite the bot to servers you manage - and with the invite gives bot permission to view channel messages and post messages on the server you are inviting the bot to.)

 3. Run the bot with 'python3 main.py' *(preferably inside a screen of course)*